 If a little research would have been done beforehand, many of these people could have avoided these issues entirely.
 Armed with the appropriate knowledge, they might have made different purchases and with much more satisfactory results.

-Shouldn’t they know about garage floor coatings and sealers?
+Shouldn’t home improvement centers know about garage floor coatings and sealers?

 You might be thinking that the whole reason to go to a home improvement center in the first place is to learn what garage flooring options you have.
 You know – ask the professionals for recommendations and what products they have that will work for your garage.
-While this makes sense for many home projects, garage floors isn’t always one of them.
+While this makes sense for many home projects, garage floors is rarely one of them.

 The reason for this is that garage floor coatings and sealers really are a specialized niche.
 It’s a business in and of itself that requires more knowledge and expertise than most people realize.